Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 19 Februari 2025 08.51.39 UTC
+- WIB: Rabu, 19 Februari 2025 09.53.57 UTC
-- WITA: Rabu, 19 Februari 2025 09.51.39 UTC
+- WITA: Rabu, 19 Februari 2025 10.53.57 UTC
-- WIT: Rabu, 19 Februari 2025 10.51.39 UTC
+- WIT: Rabu, 19 Februari 2025 11.53.57 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: technology
+Kategori: motivational